lopezdsr/sql-query/keyprotect.md

 With each query, you explicitly specify {{site.data.keyword.cos_full}} locations for input and target data, which are not controlled by {{site.data.keyword.sqlquery_short}}.
 So, if you are processing sensitive data, make sure that your query results are written to an {{site.data.keyword.cos_full_notm}} location that has appropriate protection.
 Note that default target locations, where results are stored by default if no other result locations are specified, are not and cannot be encrypted.

-{{site.data.keyword.cos_full_notm}} documents [how to configure customer key encryption for the Cloud Object Storage buckets](/docs/services/cloud-object-storage/libraries?topic=cloud-object-storage-manage-encryption#manage-encryption) storing the actual data.
+{{site.data.keyword.cos_full_notm}} documents how to configure customer key encryption for the Cloud Object Storage buckets in [Managing encryption](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-encryption) storing the actual data.

 If you use {{site.data.keyword.keymanagementserviceshort}} to encrypt your queries, IBM staff cannot view the encrypted query texts and error messages.
 Consequently, provide this data explicitly to IBM service in a support case, so you can make sure that no sensitive information is exposed.